thymeleaf/thymeleaf-docs/docs/tutorials/3.0/extendingthymeleaf.md

 is only providing processors so it will be implementing `IProcessorDialect`.

-In fact, we will extend an abstract convenience implementation that will ease the implementation of the interface: `AbstractDialectProcessor`:
+In fact, we will extend an abstract convenience implementation that will ease the implementation of the interface: `AbstractProcessorDialect`:

 ```java
 public class ScoreDialect extends AbstractProcessorDialect {